Skip to main content

 (2) One electronic or paper copy of the complete record, free of charge and in accordance with rule 3701-8-08 of the Administrative Code.

-(G) All data is property of the department, and any research proposals whether internal or external, involving past or present participants, must first be approved by the department's institutional review board (IRB).
-Approval or denial of each request shall be communicated to the requesting entity.
+(G) All data is property of the department, and any research proposals whether internal or external, involving past or present participants, are obligated to first be approved by the department's institutional review board (IRB).
+Approval or denial of each request will be communicated to the requesting entity.

 Supplemental Information